30+ free AI tools built for GTM teams

 Apps like Grammarly and Hemingway find mistakes in your writing, like spelling and punctuation errors.
 Reading your newsletters aloud helps you identify places where the language is awkward or needs revising.

-When writing a newsletter email, it's tempting to only focus on what you think the recipients want to hear.
-However, while you should have their interests top of mind, you don't want to please them at the cost of authenticity.
 So instead, give them a message that's memorable yet honest.
 Today, consumers can sniff when a brand isn't genuine, so be true to your brand as you engage recipients.

 Want to learn more?
 Check out our articles on:

-Or our tools:
+Or try our free AI tools:

 Ready to level-up?